aplteam/Tatin/docs/FirstStepsWithTatin.md

 A>
 A> Note that the search for a tag follows this strategy:
 A> 1.
 First Tatin tries to find 100% matches
 A> 1.
-If that does not yield results, it tries to find the search string _somewhere_ in tags (`⍷`) A> 1.
+If that does not yield results, it tries to find the search string _somewhere_ in the tags (`⍷`) A> 1.
 If that does not yield a result then a fuzzy search is performed A>
 A> The fuzzy search would find "windows" when you enter "winndows" and "linux" when you enter "linuks".
 It has limits but in practice it works quite well unless the tags are very short: typing "AY" when you meant "AI" would not work.
 A>
 A> Notes:
-A> * The strategy outlined above is applied on each tag independently A> * Entering more than a single tag would mean that only packages that carry _all of them_ would qualify A> * Searching for tags is an action that is carried out by a Tatin Server.
-That means that specifying `-tags=` makes sense only in HTTP requests: only then is there a server on the other side that can process the reuqest.
+A> * The strategy outlined above is applied on each tag independently.
+A> * Entering more than a single tag would mean that only packages that carry _all of them_ would qualify.
+A> * Searching for tags is an action that is carried out by a Tatin Server.
+That means that specifying `-tags=` makes sense only in HTTP requests: only then is there a server on the other side that can process the request.

 In our case we look for something that runs on all platforms.
-For that we execute this user command:
+The user command `ListTags` takes one or more tags and returns a list of tags that were also found in the packages that carried the specified tags:

 ```
             ]Tatin.Listtags [tatin] -tags=mack-os,markd